Haven Spec Magazine is currently closed to all submissions.

 We welcome writers from around the world who are writing in the English language, and we're open to translations as long as the piece hasn't appeared in English before.
 While we've accepted a few reprints in the past, we are currently only looking for original, previously unpublished poetry.
 Both simultaneous and multiple submissions are fine, but please no more than five poems at a time, with each poem separated out as its own submission.
 We also ask that you use the Shunn manuscript format and either .rtf, .doc, or .docx file types.

-We try to respond to all submissions within ten weeks, and we ask that you wait at least a week after we pass on the poems before you submit again.
-If we hold a poem, please wait until you get our final decision to submit again.
+We try to respond to all submissions within ten weeks, so feel free to query by replying to your confirmation email if it has been longer than that.
+We also fully admit that sometimes it takes much longer, so we apologize in advance.
+If we hold a piece, please wait until you get our final decision to submit again.
 And if we publish your piece, we ask that you wait six months from the date of publication before you submit again.
 Finally, while we do publish very short poems, our sweet spot is something longer than just three or four lines.

 We like articles on politics and pop culture, articles steeped in science or otherwise verging on the academic, and pieces with funny or interesting takes we might not have expected.